iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 If you decide to consider a place that does not have Comcast service, then your options are as follows.

-1. You must research the internet service available at your prospective home thoroughly.
+1. Research the internet service available at your prospective home thoroughly.
 If the brand is one you've never heard of, and the home is occupied, see if you can see an example of the quality of video streaming.
 2. Even if you do #1, you may wind up signing a lease or purchasing a home that suddenly is dropped for service by the Internet Service Provider (ISP) as soon as the old tenant or owner moves out.
 (This happened to me.
-I finally succeeded by calling a different department at the ISP and asking for "business service."
-It worked.)
+I finally resolved this by calling a different department at the ISP and asking for "business service.")
 3. Everything about your non-Comcast ISP will reek of the 1990s - including a decrepit website and a 1-hour long phone call to "walk you through" how to use the internet.
 4. You'll likely be charged a bloated fee for someone to "turn on" the internet at your home.
 5. If you decide to get phone service through your ISP, it may never work properly.
 (For example, the phone ringer may never work, and your calls may drop while erratic static interrupts conversations, or you may hear other conversations bleeding through -- like the old party lines.)

-In my case, the old-fashioned ISP was bought out by a firm in the Midwest.
-Then the service became criminal.
+In my case, the old-fashioned ISP that I finally got connected to was bought out by a firm in the Midwest.
+Then it became unbearable.

-* Every month spurious charges would be tacked on to my bill, driving this non-high-speed internet bill up to $179/month -- with no cable, just basic internet.
+* Every month spurious charges would be tacked on to my bill, driving this non-high-speed internet bill up to $179/month -- no cable, just basic internet.
 * When I complained, they said all those charges were added on because I had my service "disconnected."
 When I replied that the service was never disconnected, they replied "Well, it _should've_ been."
 In other words, they were in essence saying, "We can charge you whatever we feel like and you can't do anything about it, can you?"
 * Soon my substandard $12/month phone service became bloated up to $89/month as well, with no explanation.
-* Once, when the internet went out, and I called the company, they said they'd send a technician out, but there would be a waiting period of _one month_.
+* Once, when the internet went out, and I called tech support.
+They said they'd send a technician out, but there was be a waiting period of _one month_.
 * The technician never arrived.
-Instead, I received a charge -- in 3 figures -- for his nonarrival on a date in another month!
+Instead, I received a charge -- in 3 figures -- for his non-arrival on a date in another month!

-This criminal enterprise has a well-deserved "F" rating with the Better Business Bureau which carries a red alert warning that: "BBB has received a pattern of consumer complaints alleging, inferior service, billing issues, delays in responding to consumers and overall poor customer service.
+This criminal enterprise has a well-deserved "F" rating with the Better Business Bureau.
+Their BBB page carries a "red alert" warning stating: "BBB has received a pattern of consumer complaints alleging, inferior service, billing issues, delays in responding to consumers and overall poor customer service.
 On November 1, 2017, BBB sent a letter to the company with its concerns.
 The business has not responded to the letter."

 ## The Switch to Verizon Mifi